The Rheumatology Journey

 If you need further help from us

 We run a Rheumatology Advice Line Monday to Friday.
-The purpose of this service is for you to call if you are having a flare of your disease; or you are experiencing side effects to medication, etc. The service can be accessed by ringing the Appointments Centre and asking for a Rheumatology Advice Line appointment.
+The purpose of this service is for you to call if you are having a flare of your disease or you are experiencing side effects to medication, etc. The service can be accessed by ringing the Appointments Centre and asking for a Rheumatology Advice Line appointment.
 The aim is that you will get a phone call back within 48 hours from a Rheumatology Nurse.
 Please note this is not always possible due to staffing.
-In the meantime, whilst waiting for your call back, please use the useful links to the Versus Arthritis website which provides some excellent advice on managing flares, medication advice, exercise, vaccinations, etc.
+In the meantime, whilst waiting for your call back, please use the useful links to the Versus Arthritis or NRAS websites which provide some excellent advice on managing flares, medication advice, exercise, vaccinations, etc.

 Please be aware that we do not operate a 24/7 service, nor do we operate an emergency service.
-If you do not find the information to help through the links, and cannot wait for your phone appointment, please consider either your GP for advice or contact 111.
+If you do not find the information to help through the links or our FAQ page and cannot wait for your phone appointment, please consider either your GP for advice or contact 111.
 In case of medical emergency please call 999.
-Please do not attempt to email your Nurse Specialist/Consultant.
-We actively discourage emailing to personal email addresses, the reason being if a member of staff is off sick, or on annual leave your message will not be dealt with - this is not a safe method of communication.
-Furthermore, due to clinic commitments it is not always possible to check emails daily.
+Please do not attempt to email your Nurse Specialist/Consultant as this is not a safe method of communication.